-A. Pairwise Returns
+3.1 Pairwise Returns

-To show that the trading strategies are both unconditional in nature and not driven by any one currency pair, we report the returns of currency pairs for each combination of short a final-good-producer currency and long a commodity-country currency, as well as portfolios of all commodity countries or all producer countries.
-Table IAI shows the results.
+To show that the trading strategies are both unconditional in nature, and not driven by any one currency pair, we present the returns of currency pairs for each combination of short a final good producer currency and long a commodity country currency, as well as portfolios of all commodity countries or all producer countries.
+Table D-1 shows the results.

-B. Classification of Goods
+3.2 Classification of goods

-We assign individual goods to "Basic" (input) and "Complex" (finished) groups based on the descriptions of four-digit SITC (Revision 4) categories available from the UN.
-Earlier data using previous SITC revisions is classified via concordance tables.
-Table IAII presents classifications aggregated at the two-digit SITC level, and shows the number of four-digit sub-categories falling into the two groups.
+We assign individual goods to "Basic" (input) and "Complex" (finished) groups based on the descriptions of 4-digit SITC (Revision 4) categories available from the U.N.
+Earlier data using earlier SITC revisions is classified via concordance tables.
+Table D-2 lists classifications aggregated at a 2-digit SITC level, and shows the number of 4-digit sub-categories falling into each of the two groups.
 A detailed breakdown is available upon request.